smsharma/GPSphere/README.md

 # GPSphere

 Simple example of Gaussian process regression on a sphere, using the _Gaia_ DR2 quasars.
-Code originally by Timothy Brandt (UCSB).
+Code originally by Timothy Brandt (UCSB) (contact at tbrandt at ucsb dot edu).
+Development started at the Gaia Sprint 2019 at KITP, Santa Barbara.

 Notebooks:
 - `make_quasar_maps.ipynb`: Create the error-weighed-mean _Gaia_ DR2 quasar proper motions map along with associated uncertainties.